alifrachmat2002/ProgressBelajar/README.md

 # ProgressBelajar
-This is a distinct repository that is still related to Daftar-Biodata-Siswa, which is yet again a repository that i create to follow along in Dicoding's Git and Github Course
+This is another repository which is yet again created to follow along in Dicoding's Git and Github Course